Perhaps the most commonly used

 geom_sf(data=tracts_sf, fill = 'gray90', color='gray60') +

-the information on income can be found in the
+income can be found in the "DomicilioRenda" dataset,

 Using the code below, we download the data and calculate the income per capita of all census tracts in Brazil.